Ashutosh-Panda2004/Backend-Theory/README.md

 **Q**: *What's the difference between a MAC address and an IP address?*
 **A**: A MAC address is a hardware identifier unique to a device, used on local networks.
 An IP address is assigned to the device to identify it across the internet.

+---
+# What is a Proxy in Computer Networking?

+A **proxy** in computer networking is a server that acts as an intermediary between a user's device and the internet.
+When you use a proxy server, your internet traffic is routed through it before reaching the website or service you're trying to access.
+This can help with functions like security, privacy, or bypassing restrictions.

+### How Does a Proxy Work?

+1. You send a request (like accessing a website) to the proxy server.
+2. The proxy forwards the request to the destination website.
+3. The website responds to the proxy, which then sends the response back to you.

+In this way, the proxy acts as a middleman, hiding your IP address and making it seem like the request came from the proxy instead of your actual device.

+### Uses of a Proxy:

+1. **Privacy**: It hides your IP address, providing some level of anonymity online.
+2. **Security**: Can filter and block malicious content.
+3. **Access Control**: Restricts access to certain websites or content.
+4. **Bypassing Restrictions**: Can be used to bypass geo-restrictions or local network restrictions.

+---

+### Example Scenario (University Network):

+In a university, students might be restricted from accessing specific websites, like social media or streaming platforms.
+To enforce this, the university can set up a **proxy server**.
+When a student tries to access a blocked site, the proxy checks the requested website against a list of restricted sites.
+If it’s on the list, the proxy denies access, showing a message like "Access Denied."

+Conversely, some students might try to bypass the university’s restrictions by setting up their own **proxy** or using a public one.
+By doing this, their traffic would be routed through that external proxy, making it appear like they’re accessing the site from outside the university network, allowing them to access restricted content.

+---

+### Interview-Friendly Explanation:

+**Q**: _What is a proxy in computer networking, and how is it used?_
+**A**: A proxy is a server that sits between a user’s device and the internet.
+It forwards requests to websites and services on behalf of the user, often hiding their IP address.
+Proxies can be used for privacy, security, or controlling access.
+For example, in universities, a proxy server may block access to certain websites by checking all traffic and denying requests for restricted sites.

+---